 The Dickinson Police Department Patrol Division provides 24-hour service to the city of Dickinson.
 The primary responsibility of the division is to respond to calls for service such as civil disturbances, thefts, vandalism, accident investigations, and a wide variety of other routine services.

 The Patrol Division also takes a proactive role in preventing crime.
 Officers provide residential and business security checks around the clock.
 With the help of citizen reports, most crime is prevented before it has a chance to happen.

 Twenty-nine sworn officers make up the Patrol Division.
-Out of the twenty-nine officers, there are four Sergeants, four Corporals, twenty Patrol Officers, and one Truck Regulatory Officer.
-Patrol Officers with more than three years of service at the department are eligible to apply for a Senior Patrol Officer status.
+Out of the 29 officers, there are four sergeants, four corporals, twenty patrol officers, and one truck regulatory officer.
+Patrol officers with more than three years of service at the department are eligible to apply for Senior Patrol Officer status.

-The division is divided into two, 12-hour shifts: Mornings and Nights.
-Each shift is made up of a Sergeant, a Corporal, and five Officers.
+The division is divided into two, 12-hour shifts: dayshift and nightshift.
+Each shift is made up of a sergeant, a corporal, and five officers.
 All seven shift officers work the same days and have the same days off.

 The Dickinson Police Department currently has a fleet of Chevy Tahoes, and Ford Police Interceptor Utility vehicles.
 The vehicles are rotated through the fiscal year budget in order to procure two new vehicles per year while retiring two old vehicles.

 All patrol vehicles are equipped with Watch Guard Digital In-car Video systems.
 These systems operate on a hard drive “buffer”, allowing the officer to rewind and record the traffic offense.
 Officers record traffic stops and other incidents for use in evidentiary proceedings.